vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 (from Bhav.).
 Bhimadvādasi-(1) It was first imparted to Bhima, one of the

 Pāndavas, by Vāsudeva and came to be known by his name; this was formerly called Kalyāpini.
 It is elaborately described in Mat.
 69. 19-65 (which also occur in Pad.
-V. 23), most of which are q. by KKV 354-359 (from Mat.) and HV I. 1044-1049 (from Pad.); on 10th of M. śu. bath with ghee applied to the body and worship of Visṇu with the words (namo Nārāyapāya), the various limbs of Visṇu being honoured with different names (Krsna, Dāmodara &c.), worship of Garuda, of Siva, Ganesa; total fast on 11th; on 12th bathe in a river and raise mandapa in front of house; hang a jar full of water from a torana with a small hole at the bottom and take the drops on one's hand the whole night; homa through four priests learned in Rgveda, Rudra-japa by four Yajurvedins and sāmans to be sung by Sāmavedins; these twelve priests to be honoured with rings, garments &c.; on next tithi donate 13 cows;
+V. 23), most of which are q. by KKV 354-359 (from Mat.) and HV I. 1044-1049 (from Pad.); on 10th of M. śu. bath with ghee applied to the body and worship of Viṣṇu with the words (namo Nārāyapāya), the various limbs of Viṣṇu being honoured with different names (Krsna, Dāmodara &c.), worship of Garuda, of Siva, Ganesa; total fast on 11th; on 12th bathe in a river and raise mandapa in front of house; hang a jar full of water from a torana with a small hole at the bottom and take the drops on one's hand the whole night; homa through four priests learned in Rgveda, Rudra-japa by four Yajurvedins and sāmans to be sung by Sāmavedins; these twelve priests to be honoured with rings, garments &c.; on next tithi donate 13 cows;

 List of vratas